MennaReda2005/Hypertension-medical-rag2/README.md

 1. Document Ingestion

-Medical documents are loaded and processed before being inserted into the knowledge base.
+Medical documents are loaded and processed before being stored in the knowledge base.

 Medical Documents
        ↓